yxie20/ENGN1580-final-spectrum-challenge/README.md

 #### Scheme 2 CDMA-like (Baseband)
 Our carriers are simply positive and negative 1 times amplitude.

+##### Features
+1. Burst communication with pseudo-random silent periods: We divide the total bits to send into several packets (bursts) to send.
+The silence period is a preset interval (calcualted based on `loop_max`) pluse random offset.

 ##### Parameter tuning
 `bit_interval = 1`
 `total_num_packets = 8`: How many packets we divide the total bitstream into.
 Shouldn't really affect anything.
 But creates more resilience to randomness in the arena.